"Dear Rebecca,

 Happy Birthday, Rebecca, from all of us at Temple Beth Am.
 Thanks again for you kindness, generosity, and loving spirit."

-Marie Helen James, from an e-mail (Apr 9, 2011)
+Marie Helen James - Personal Note (Apr 9, 2011)

 "Dear Rebecca,